helixscript/INSPIIRED2/README.md

   --intSite_sp_window 12
 ```

 If a module is rerun with changed parameters, rerun all downstream modules against the new output.
-A `.done` file is only a marker, not a workflow manager or guarantee that later stages used the corresponding result.
-Confirm success from the current command exit status and log.
-Keeping intermediate RDS files makes downstream reprocessing much faster.

 ## Core pipeline modules